asharsyedali/CodeAlpha_AmazonReviews_Analytics/README.md

 ---

+## 🎥 Project Explanation Video

+A complete walkthrough of this project is available in the repository:

+📽️ **Project_Explaination.mp4**

+The video covers:
+- Project overview
+- Dataset explanation
+- EDA insights
+- Data visualizations
+- Sentiment analysis implementation
+- Model performance discussion

+---

 ## 📖 Project Overview

 This project was completed as part of the CodeAlpha Data Analytics Internship.

-The objective of this project was to analyze Amazon product reviews and extract meaningful insights using data analytics and machine learning techniques.
+The objective was to analyze Amazon product reviews and extract meaningful insights using data analytics and machine learning techniques.

 The project integrates:

-- Web Scraping (Conceptual Explanation)
+- Web Scraping (Conceptual Implementation)
 - Exploratory Data Analysis (EDA)
 - Data Visualization
 - Sentiment Analysis using Machine Learning